Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • Talking to a Child about the death of a Grandparent

-Hope Again is the youth website of Cruse Bereavement Support where young people can learn from other young people on how to cope with grief and feel less alone.
-There is information about Hope Again services, a listening ear from other young people and advice for any young person dealing with the loss of a loved one.
+Hope Again: Youth website of Cruse Bereavement Support where young people can learn from other young people on how to cope with grief and feel less alone.
+Provides information on Hope Again services, a listening ear from other young people and advice for any young person dealing with the loss of a loved one. https://www.hopeagain.org.uk/ Hope Again – Life After Loss

-Bereavement booklets:
+Bereavement booklets

 https://www.winstonswish.org/supporting-a-bereaved-child-who-has-autism/